 All NCERT Solutions for Marketing with Step-by-Step Working

-Every NCERT textbook question for Class 12 Business Studies Chapter 10 Marketing is listed below with its full Solution and Expert Solution hidden inside collapsible tabs.
-Click Check Solution to reveal the step-by-step working; click Expert Solution for the expanded explanation.
+Every NCERT textbook question for Chapter 10 Marketing is listed below with its full Solution and Expert Solution in collapsible tabs.
+Click Check Solution for the step-by-step working.

 Very Short Answer Type Questions